Rakeshb4/Project_team11/README.md

-# 🍽️ TasteBuds Kitchen - About Us Page
+# 🍽️ FOODIE HUB - About Us Page

 This project is an **About Us** page for a fictional food booking website, **TasteBuds Kitchen**.
 It highlights the restaurant's story, vision, mission, achievements, team members, and customer reviews in a visually appealing way using **HTML** and **CSS**.